 15. Learn to cook authentic Mexican food

-Almost everyone likes Mexican food, and learning a few recipes ensures that you can enjoy it even when you’re back home.
+Almost everyone likes Mexican food, and learning a few recipes ensures that you can enjoy it as a family even when you’re back home.

 You’ll begin with a tour of the market to handpick the ingredients for the cooking session, then return to the home of an internationally renowned chef to learn a few recipes.